amitbend/body_measure/readme.txt

         3. follow this instruction to build OpenPose on  Linux https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation.md
             Note:
-                I recommend not building OpenPose inside an Anaconda environemnt.
+                I recommend NOT building OpenPose INSIDE an Anaconda environemnt.
                 I tried to do it for a few days but no luck.
                 Even I could build it successully, there're still run-time error due to library conflict.
                 OpenPose should be built using native Python on OS and other OS libraries.